-Benefits of far infrared sauna therapy include the relaxation of the arterial muscles and research indicates that the arteries open up and blood flows through them more easily and with less pressure.
-(6) (7)
+Benefits of far infrared sauna therapy include the relaxation of the arterial muscles and research indicates that the arteries open up and blood flows through them more easily and with less pressure.* (6) (7)

-Elimination of toxic metals such as iron, cadmium, and other metals in the arteries are a further benefit of far infrared sauna use, helps reduce inflammation and brittleness of the arteries.
-Heavy metals are major causes of plaque formation.
-(9)
+Elimination of toxic metals such as iron, cadmium, and other metals in the arteries are a further benefit of far infrared sauna use, which helps reduce inflammation and brittleness of the arteries.
+Heavy metals are major causes of plaque formation. *(9)

 Recent research by T. Kihara and C. Tei show that infrared sauna therapy can reduce symptoms associated with congestive heart failure.
 Daily session of 15-20 minutes per day for two weeks reduced premature heartbeats, arrhythmia episodes and levels of hormones linked to heart damage.
 (7)

-Dr. Wilson further stated that Heat Shock Proteins produced as a result of sauna therapy may play an important role in improving congestive heart failure as well as recovery from heart attacks.
-(3)
+Dr. Wilson further stated that Heat Shock Proteins produced as a result of far infrared sauna therapy may play an important role in improving congestive heart failure as well as recovery from heart attacks. *(3)

-Research by NASA during the 1980′s has shown that far infrared sauna therapy for the cardiovascular system was a most effective method for keeping astronauts’ heart health in optimal condition.
+Research by NASA during the 1980′s has shown that far infrared sauna use for the cardiovascular system was a most effective method for keeping astronauts’ heart health in optimal condition.*